openvinotoolkit/training_extensions/tensorflow_toolkit/text_detection/README.md

 # Text Detection in TensorFlow*

 This repository contains inference and training code for [PixelLink](https://arxiv.org/abs/1801.01315)-like model networks.
-Models code is designed to enable export to a frozen graph and inference on CPU via OpenVINO™ .
+Models code is designed to enable export to a frozen graph and inference on CPU via OpenVINO™.

 > **NOTE**: Refer to the [original implementation](https://github.com/ZJULearning/pixel_link) for details.